MattPinder/MastersProject/README.md

 Double-check which annotations/pathways are supported by both Prokka and NCBI's pipeline, and use these in the paper

 ## To do

 Compress Skeletonema data to free up space, if able

+# 15 June 2018

+## Bamboozle

+Altered 'mode' features to use 'median' instead
+* Currently redoing the S. marinoi analysis using median
+* Check this vs. mode version and own eyeballing of contigs

+## Sulfitobacter

+Double-check interesting pathways in NCBI's version
+* Should Mauve analysis be included?
+* Should any other figures be included?

+## Fucus

+The same module has again killed the pipeline; retrying by disabling this module and using a simpler one